SaidKaawach/manim-time-value-of-money/README.md

 ## 🙏 Acknowledgements

-This animation script was inspired by the excellent work of [@Dipesh Bhattarai](https://github.com/dipes08).
+This animation script was inspired by the excellent work of [@dipes08](https://github.com/dipes08).
 His contributions to Manim-based finance visualizations served as a key reference for this project.